Aidi Dog Breed

 The Aidi is a proud dog that walks with a calm confidence.
 They have a very thick coat of medium-length, coarse hair that protects them from the elements as well as from most predators.
 The breed's long, large head is well-proportioned to the body, and they are perpetually alert.

-Aidi Coloring
+Aidi Colors

 Aidi Temperament